chapel-lang/chapel/modules/Channel.md

 	* `recv(out value : eltType) : bool` : This function waits until there is
 	something in the buffer and stores the received entity in `value`.
-It also returns the status i.e., the operation is executed successfully or not.
+It also returns the status (`false` if the channel is closed and its buffer is empty).

 	* `close()` : This function is used to close the channel such that no more values will be sent to it.